Last Updated on

 This wine subscription box offers an introductory box which contains three bottles of wine for $15 a month (plus $4.99 shipping).
-If you’re not a devout lover of wine or you’re just looking to dip your toes in the water with this subscription, the introductory box is a great option.
+If you’re not a devout lover of wine (experienced wine lover) or you’re just looking to dip your toes in the water with this wine club subscription, the introductory box is a great option (and often cheaper than the wine store).

 However, I delved straight into the Firstleaf wine subscription and ordered their club box, which runs $79.98 and $9.95 for shipping.
 In my club shipment, I received a whopping six bottles of wine!